-How does the economy respond to a rise in government purchases?
-Do consumption and real wages rise or fall?
-The literature remains divided on this issue.
-VAR techniques in which identification is achieved by assuming that government spending is predetermined within the quarter typically find that a positive government spending shock raises not only GDP and hours, but also consumption and the real wage (or labor productivity) (e.g. Rotemberg and Woodford 1992; Blanchard and Perotti 2002; Fatás and Mihov 2001; Mountford and Uhlig 2002; Perotti 2005; Pappa 2005; Caldara and Kamps 2006; and Galí, López-Salido, and Vallés 2007).
-In contrast, analyses using the Ramey-Shapiro (1998) "war dates" typically find that while government spending raises GDP and hours, it lowers consumption and the real wage (e.g. Ramey and Shapiro 1998; Edelberg, Eichenbaum, and Fisher 1999; Burnside, Eichenbaum, and Fisher 2004; and Cavallo 2005).
+and Perotti 2002; Fatas and Mihov 2001; Mountford and Uhlig 2002; Perotti 2005; Perotti 2005; Caldara and Kamps 2006; Galí, López-Salido, and Vallés 2007).
+In contrast, analyses using the Ramey and Shapiro (1998) "war dates" typically find that while government spending raises GDP and hours, it lowers consumption and the real wage (Ramey and Shapiro 1998; Edelberg Eichenbaum and Fisher Edelberg Eichenbaum and Fisher 1999; Burnside, Eichenbaum, and Fisher 2004; and Cavallo 2005).
 Event studies such as Giavazzi and Pagano's (1990) analysis of fiscal consolidations in several European countries, and Cullen and Fishback's (2006) analysis of WWII spending on local retail sales generally show a negative effect of government spending on private consumption.
 Hall's (1986) analysis using annual data back to 1920 finds a slightly negative effect of government purchases on consumption.

 Whether government spending raises or lowers consumption and the real wage is crucial for our understanding of how government spending affects GDP and hours, as well as whether "stimulus packages" make sense.
 It is also important for distinguishing macroeconomic models.
-Consider first the neoclassical approach, as represented by papers such as Aiyagari, Christiano and Eichenbaum (1992) and Baxter and King (1993).
+Consider first the neoclassical approach, as represented by papers such as Aiyagari, Christiano, and Eichenbaum (1992) and Baxter and King (1993).
 A permanent increase in government spending financed by nondistortionary means creates a negative wealth effect for the representative household.
 The household optimally responds by decreasing its consumption and increasing its labor supply.
 Output rises as a result.
 The increased labor supply lowers the real wage and raises the marginal product of capital in the short run.
 The rise in the marginal product of capital leads to more investment and capital accumulation, which eventually brings the real wage back to its starting value.
 In the new steady-state, consumption is lower and hours are higher.
 A temporary increase in government spending in the neoclassical model has less impact on output because of the smaller wealth effect.
 Depending on the persistence of the shock, investment can rise or fall.
-In the short run, hours should still rise and consumption should still fall.1
+In the short run, hours should still rise and consumption should still fall.